Map

 General info

-Black Lake (historical) is a lake located in Marshall County, Alabama, United States.
-It is most popular for fishing Largemouth bass, Blue catfish, and Channel catfish.
+Guntersville Lake is a lake located in Jackson County, Alabama, United States.
+It is also intersecting with Marshall County, Alabama and Marion County, Tennessee.
+It is most popular for fishing Largemouth bass, Spotted bass, and Blue catfish.

 Location